Jeangowhy/opendocs/rfcs/rfc2822-email.md

    addresses, dates, and message identifiers are all part of the obsolete syntax.

-# Appendix B. Differences from earlier standards
+# /Appendix B. Differences from earlier standards

    This appendix contains a list of changes that have been made in the Internet Message Format from earlier standards, specifically [RFC822]